joannaolofsson/blog/articles/how-to-practice-change.md

 ---
-title: "How to practice change"
+title: What do I need to know
-category: "Habitual change"
+date: 07-19-2025
-date: "19-07-2025"
+category: Developer Journey
 ---

-# How Stoicism can help
+###